 Table 1 shows that Council is forecast to achieve stated goals.
 A positive net operating result is expected in each year of the LTFP as well as a better than break-even net operating result before capital grants.
+Cash and cash equivalents decline in the 2024/2025 year due to significant capital spend, but will then increase to sufficient levels.
 Council's net asset base also continues to grow across the LTFP period.